Analysis of multi-pass pumped thin-disk laser performance with measured disk deformation: Materials and methods

-where $N_0 = N_1+N_2$, total ion density, $\tau_f$ is the fluorescence lifetime, and $\sigma^{(p)}_\mathrm{abs}(T_\mathrm{ss})$ is the absorption cross-section at $T_\mathrm{ss}$.
+where $N_0 = N_1+N_2$, total ion density with lower laser manifold ($N_1$) and upper laser manifold ($N_2$), $\tau_f$ is the fluorescence lifetime, and $\sigma^\mathrm{(p)}_\mathrm{abs}(T_\mathrm{ss})$ is the absorption cross-section at $T_\mathrm{ss}$.
+We approximate the manifold to two levels using the quasi-three level rate equation, which is valid for media such as Yb:YAG~\cite{LV3}.
 Eq. (\ref{eqn:SatAbs}) is called the absorption saturation effect derived from the population inversion equation (See \ref{app1}), and effectively captures the reduction in the absorption rate induced by population inversion.
 In the steady-state response, the effective absorption $\alpha_\mathrm{eff}$ must follow

 The saturation intensity for the pump and signal wavelength $(p,l)$ with fluorescence lifetime $\tau_f$